Test Drive: Off-Road Wide Open: Development and release

 Test Drive: Off-Road: Wide Open was announced on October 19, 2000.
 Angel Studios, known for another off-road racing game, Smuggler's Run, was responsible for development.
 The new game was the first in the Test Drive series to be released on PlayStation 2 and Xbox and was the last installment of the Off-Road sub-series.
 The game was shown at E3 2001.
 In the making, the graphics, controls, and game modes were greatly improved.
 Test Drive: Off-Road: Wide Open was based on the Angel Game Engine (AGE) used in previous games from Angel Studios.
 The soundtrack includes songs from Metallica, Fear Factory, and others.

-It was released on August 24, 2001, on PlayStation 2 and November 15 on Xbox in North America.
-In Europe, the game was released under the shortened title Off-Road: Wide Open on November 30, 2001, on PlayStation 2 and May 24, 2002, on Xbox.
+It was released on August 21, 2001, on PlayStation 2 and November 15 on Xbox in North America.
+The game was released in Europe and Australia under the shortened title Off-Road: Wide Open for PlayStation 2 on November 23, 2001, and for Xbox in 2002 on May 24 and May 31, respectively.